 “a special place where we play, learn and grow together”

-Pauline Forster our Family and Children's Worker is happy to give further details or sign-up your child.
+Pauline Forster our Family and Children's Worker is happy to give further details or sign-up your child on a waiting list.

 (See the Handbook below for further information)

-15 places will be available each day on a Tuesday, Wednesday, Thursday and Friday.
+We have 15 places available each day on a Tuesday, Wednesday, Thursday and Friday.

 A child may be enrolled for any number of days per week.
 (We will provide dates when you start)